lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/_index.md

 * X-location of the sprite's center
 * Y-location of the sprite's center
-* Width of teh sprite
+* Width of the sprite
-* height of the sprite
+* Height of the sprite

 Each of these arguments can be changed later on in your code, but you ust give a starting value in order to be able to create the sprite.
 However, look at the code below.
 We have created the sprite, but cannot see it on the canvas.